How do animals react to solar eclipses?

 As the eclipse progressed, they “stopped feeding” and observers speculated that they might be heading to their roosting sites.
 But as soon as sunlight returned, they settled down right were they were and went back to whatever amounts to business as usual for baboons.
 Baboons, Murdin noted, are “rather matter-of-fact.”

 And while the work at Mana Pools marked an important milestone for field research into different species’ reactions to solar eclipses, it still covered a relatively small geographic area.
-Of course, that was then — before smart phones and social media and a hyper-connected world — and this is now, when if you want to contribute to eclipse science all you need is willingness, a couple of apps, a touch of curiosity, and you’re good to go.
+Of course, that was then—before smart phones and social media and a hyper-connected world.
+This is now, and if you want to contribute to eclipse science all you need is willingness, a couple of apps, a touch of curiosity, and you’re good to go.

 21 August 2017: Solar Eclipsapalooza in the U.S.A.

-There are many great web resources for people (we’ve listed some of our favorites here) who want to help scientists gather data and research during the eclipse.
+There are many great web resources for people who want to help scientists gather data and research during the eclipse.
 Even if you’re not in the path of the totality, you can still contribute data to the research cause.

 The California Academy of Sciences is using the power of iNaturalist (one of our favorite apps here at Cool Green Science) on a project called Life Responds that will aggregate the massive amounts of observations collected during the eclipse.
 This project, notes Rebecca Johnson, citizen science research coordinator for the Academy, could — for the first time ever — enable researchers to create a baseline for comparison with all future eclipses.